totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ![](assets/readme-images/homepage-no-highscores-preview.png?raw=true)
 ![](assets/readme-images/main-page-buttons-input.png?raw=true)

-- There is a button to restart the game while in the quiz area, a students github icon for link to github repository and button for home page and clear visibility of correct and incorrect answers when user clicks while answering
+- There is a progress bar filling up as questions are answered, a button to restart the game while in the quiz area, a students github icon for link to github repository and a button for home page, there is clear visibility of correct and incorrect answers when user clicks while answering
 ![](assets/readme-images/quiz-area.png?raw=true)
 - There is an option to save your score, start the quiz again, go to Home page and a Github corner button
 ![](assets/readme-images/save-score-preview.png?raw=true)